confluentinc/confluent-kubernetes-examples/2022-polaris/samples/quickstart-deploy/README.rst

 #.
 Set up the Kubernetes clusters you want to use for the Control Plane and the
    Data Plane.
 Kubernetes versions 1.22+ are required.

 #.
-Rename the Kubernetes contexts for easy identifications:
+Rename the Kubernetes contexts for easy identification:

    .. sourcecode:: bash